erluiso/microservices-kafka-php-docker/README.md

 This repository contains a small project to see how the microservices work, and shows how the microservices are connected with kafka to perform differents tasks.

 With this application you will can register a new user (name and email) and save them in a data base.
-Once saved, the system will send a registration email, and store the email and date of dispatch in the database.
+Once saved, the system will send a registration email and will save the email and date of dispatch in the data base.

 ![Alt text](screenshot.png)

 ## About the script

-This script launch eight services.
+This script starts eight services.
 The main application will send a request to a microservice to save the user's data.
 Once saved, this microservice will send a message to Kafka via the producer.
 Another service (consumer) will be listening to Kafka so that when it receives a message, it will call the email sending microservice.

 ## Communication diagram between services